Aldo Olcese

-Aldo Italo Olcese Vassallo (born 23 October 1974 in Lima) is a retired Peruvian footballer who last played as an attacking midfielder for Deportivo Municipal.
+Aldo Italo Olcese Vassallo (born 23 October 1974) is a Peruvian former professional footballer who played as an attacking midfielder.

 Club career

-Olcese made his debut in the Torneo Descentralizado with America de Cochahuayco in the 1993 season.
+Olcese was born in Lima.
+He made his debut in the Torneo Descentralizado with America de Cochahuayco in the 1993 season.

 International career

 Olcese was called up by manager Paulo Autuori for his debut with the senior Peru national team on 23 February 2003.
 With the score already 3–1, Aldo entered the game in the 59th minute for Fernando del Solar to help his team win the friendly match 5–1 over Haiti.
 In one of his next games he played the whole second half in Peru's 3-0 win over Chile on 2 April 2003.